Contract management at-a-click

 Click 3: Access to contracts

-You can manage which people have access to a particular contract including who can view, approve, edit or authorize payments.
+You can manage which people have access to a particular contract including who can view, approve, edit or authorise payments.

 Click 4: Define the Contract Manager